 - Sí shares the cost of dental treatment for children.
-You have to pay a fee of ISK 2,500 for each visit to the dentist by a child, but apart from that, your children's dental treatment is free. - You should take your children to the dentist for a check-up every year so as to prevent tooth decay.
+You must pay an annual fee of ISK 3,500 to the dentist for each child, but apart from that, your children's dental treatment is free. - You should take your children to the dentist for a check-up every year to prevent tooth decay.
 Do not wait until the child complains of toothache. - Sí shares the cost of dental treatment for senior citizens (over age 67), people with disability assessments and recipients of rehabilitation pensions from the Social Insurance Administration (TR).
-It pays 50% of the cost of dental treatment. - Sí does not pay anything towards the cost of dental treatment for adults (aged 18-66).
+It pays 75% of the cost of dental treatment. - SÍ does not pay anything towards the cost of dental treatment for adults (aged 18-66).
 You can apply to your trade union (stéttarfélag) for a grant to help with meeting these costs. - As a refugee, if you do not qualify for a grant from your trade union (stéttarfélag), you can apply to the social services (félagsþjónustan) for a grant to pay part of your dental treatment costs.